- Riding Metro

 Each hybrid will dramatically reduce emissions and each will save 3,000 gallons of diesel annually fuel compared to Metro's current diesel buses.
 It's all about being green and saving green.
 Find out more on Metro's hybrid buses by clicking here.

 Metro now has 27 hybrid buses in its 344-bus fleet in Cincinnati.
 Its first six hybrids have been on the road since Earth Day 2009.
 Another three hybrid buses were added in August 2010 and four hybrid "mini-buses" hit the road in December 2010.
-In December 2011 and January 2012, Metro more than doubled its hybrid fleet with 14 additional hybrid buses.
+In December 2011 and January 2012, Metro more than doubled its hybrid fleet with 14 additional new hybrids in 2014 and 2015.

 A conventional diesel bus costs about $387,000 and a hybrid costs about $628,000.
 While the initial cost is more, hybrids save about 30% in fuel use over the 12-year useful life of the bus.

-The six new hybrids were funded by a combination of federal funds -- including Congestion Mitigation/Air Quality (CMAQ) and Clean Fuels funding -- with a local dollar match.
+The 27 hybrids were funded by a combination of federal funds with a local dollar match.
 The federal funding per bus ranged from 70% to 100%.

 These federal funds could only be used to buy new buses.
 This money could not be used for Metro's daily operations like paying driver wages or buying fuel.